What is this book about

 Work on changing your insides by learning that God made women and men equal by making them out of a single being.
 Men don’t decide what women can be, what they can have, or what they can do.
 Women decide that for themselves based on what God has already given them.
 And what God has given, let no man try to take away.
 When we perceive women as less than men, when we take power away from them, or when we make them silent and invisible, it robs us of our humanity and dignity.
 Only by honoring women as our equals can our full humanity be restored to us.
 In this way, we are called not only to champion the equality of the women in our lives, but to create a world culture that champions the equality of women everywhere.

-- Sneak peeks into future books and articles
+- Sneak peeks into future books and articles and other projects

 - Your email address will never be shared with anyone else.